 If you are interested in purchasing a Czechoslovakian Wolfdog, then you can expect to pay up to $1500 for a puppy.

-In the United States of America, owning a wolfdog such as the Czech Wolfdog may be controlled.
+In the United States of America, depending on the generation, owning a wolfdog may be controlled.
 Due to their robust nature and demanding lifestyle, many states band wolf hybrids as companion animals.

 The ownership of wolf-hybrids is banned in states such as Alabama, Connecticut, Georgia, Hawaii, Illinois, New York, and more.
 Some states may make acceptions to the law by making owners apply for a permit.
 Finally, some states may completely allow a Czechoslovakian Wolf hybrid as pets should they be 3rd of 4th generation Wolfdogs.

 Laws on breed restrictions can trickle down from state laws all the way to county or city laws.
 To avoid sad situations in which you may lose your beloved furchild due to these legal restrictions, always educate yourself on whether your beloved wolfdog will be accepted where you live.

 5 Tips for Pet Owners who Own a Czechoslovakian Vlcak

 Do you already own a Czechoslovakian Vlcak?
 Here are 10 tips every Czech Wolfdog owner needs to know!